The Royal St. George's Society of Halifax

-In today’s hectic world, heritage is the all-important sweet-spot where the past and the present come together for everyone’s benefit.
-It’s not about folkways and festivals, monuments to military heroes and victories at sea, past poets, ancient cathedrals and celebratory Saint George’s Day dinners.
-Heritage fosters a sense of place, national pride, a commitment to involved citizenship and the common-good.
+In today’s hectic world, we see heritage as the all-important sweet-spot where the past and the present come together for everyone’s benefit.
+It’s more than traditional folkways and festivals, monuments to military heroes and victories at sea, past poets, ancient cathedrals and celebratory toasts at Saint George’s Day dinners.
+Heritage fosters a sense of place, national pride and involved citizenship.
+We may still whistle Gilbert & Sullivan tunes and sing along with The Beatles, quote Kipling and Churchill, read Jane Austin, Shelley and Keats and dream of Cotswolds country lanes but we’re Canadians, living in the present and looking ahead.
+If you agree, join us today!

 —————